maxludden/supergene-v2/books/book01/md/chapter-0420.md

 Although he was about to be ready to evolve, Han Sen did not rush.
 After all, he still had more than two months left before he had to report to Daphne.
 He could still do a lot of things during this period of time.

-Han Sen summoned the golden growler and took Zero to those locations indicated by Nina.
+Han Sen summoned the golden growler and took Zero to those locations indicated by Ning Yue.
 Then he indeed found a lot of super creatures.

 Ninety percent of the creatures found by Starry Group were super creatures, which was surprising.
 Only a few were special sacred-blood creatures.